How To Decorate With Vintage Candlesticks Holders and Candles

 How To Decorate With Candlesticks Holders

-Another smaller version combines two wooden candlesticks holders on a vintage brass tray.
+Another smaller version combines two wooden candlestick holders on a vintage brass tray.
 Although the candlesticks are the same height, the flicker candles are two different heights.

 Mix and Match